Back with a new hybrid format, our comprehensive Seminar for Litigators will ensure you stay up to date with the latest in your field.

 Counterclaims (CPR Part 20)

-Prior to qualifying as a barrister, Becky qualified as a Chartered Trade Mark Attorney and Trade Mark Attorney Litigator, although she is now non-practising.
-She also worked as a Legal Advisor in the Litigation & Licensing team at Potter Clarkson for five months in 2022 – 2023, to gain insight in the world of an IP solicitor.
+Prior to qualifying as a barrister, Becky qualified as a Chartered Trade Mark Attorney and Trade Mark Attorney Litigator, working for several household names, although she is now non-practising.

 Becky is a member of CITMA Council and sits on the CITMA Law & Practice Committee and the CITMA Litigation Working Group.
-She is also a tutor on the Professional Certificate in Trade Mark Practice at Nottingham Law School, Nottingham Trent University and blogged for The IPKat in 2022.
+She is also a tutor on the Professional Certificate in Trade Mark Practice at Nottingham Law School, Nottingham Trent University.

 2:25pm - Iona Berkeley, 8 New Square